orangemug/sql-stamp/README.md

       "./example.sql": "SQL_STRING"
     });

-So for example given the following SQL file which selects all friend requets you've accepted
+So for example given the following SQL file which selects all friend requests you've accepted

     /* ./friends.sql */
     select * from friends where status = "accepted"